Have you ever wanted to try using a flexible PCB in your project but just haven’t gotten around to it?

 Show pictures of your creation and tell the story of how you designed and built it by documenting it as a new project on Hackaday.io.
 Once you have published your project, look in the left sidebar for the "Submit project to..." menu in order to enter it in the Flexible Circuit Contest:

-Project must have a PCB that has passed Design Rule Check (DRC) testing.
+Project must have a PCB that has passed Design Rule Check (DRC) testing or a drawing that shows a circuit idea.
 Once designed, the PCB is sent to OSHpark, our trusted PCB manufacturer.

 Beauty is in the eye of the beholder.
 That said, here are some criteria judges will have in mind while reviewing entries: